thoughtspot/thoughtspot.github.io/_includes/content/new-features-cloud-release.md

 <dlentry id="latency">
 <dt>Improvements in indexing latency for Search Answers</dt>
 <dd>This release improves indexing latency to less than 10 minutes, from 6 hours previously.
 Now, when you create, modify, or delete a new object, update user permissions, or otherwise make changes within ThoughtSpot, the product reflects these changes within 10 minutes.
-If you create a new Answer, users can search for and find it 10 minutes after you create it.</dd></dlentry>
+If you create a new Answer, users can search for and find it 10 minutes after you create it.
+This indexing improvement is in the process of rollout.
+If you don’t have it yet, ThoughtSpot will deploy it soon.</dd></dlentry>

 <dlentry id="unicode">
 <dt>Unicode support</dt>